The problem and prevalence of ignorance

 Anyone who believes the published theory is wrong can publish a refutation; an explanation of evidence that indicates the fallacy of the theory.

 If a theory is important, and is not refuted over a period of time, the original paper will be referred to (referenced) by other scientists in the same or other learned journals.
-The number of these references provides a measure of the acceptance of the theory among the community of scientists in the particular specialty.
+The number of these references provides a measure of the importance of and acceptance of the theory among the community of scientists in the particular specialty.

 Theories are not all that are published in scientific journals.
 Anything of interest to the scientists whose field is dealt with by the particular journal may be published; for example Dr Naomi Oreskes, of the University of California in San Diego, published a study that she did showing that there is an overwhelming consensus in the scientific publications on the human cause for climate change.